Role

 Problems

-My design tasks are about the wind interaction (player blowing into the microphone and creating wind):
+As a technical designer, my design tasks focused on wind interaction (player blowing into the microphone and creating wind):

-Fast prototype wind interaction, implement and iterate on the wind feature in collaboration with engineering and art.
+Fast prototype, implement, and iterate on the wind feature in collaboration with engineering and art.

-Design the gamefeel (the look and interaction feedback of wind output), making people feel like the wind.
+Design the gamefeel of wind output (the visual look and interaction feedback), making people feel like the wind.

 How can the 3Cs inform player as the Wind alonside the Wisp, and guide the interaction design?